 Child compatibility traits:

-- Patient and tolerant with children
+- Patient and tolerant

 - Enjoy interactive play